ChenZhu-Xie/xczphysics_SilverBullet/index.md

 Since I face this dilemma, and I am but one instance out of 8.2 billion, it stands to reason that many others share a similar condition.
 Thus, the thought *“I wish to find my companions among the boundless sea of humanity, and if not, to convert a few myself”* became the very impetus behind this project.

-That is precisely why I wish to _enlarge the percentage_ — I need to ${Blue("replicate myself")}, not through reproduction, not through education, and certainly not through eliminating others.
+That is precisely why I wish to _enlarge the percentage_ — I need to ${Blue("replicate myself")}, not through reproduction ♂×♀, not through education🧑‍🎓, and certainly not through eliminating others.

 So how should it be done?